jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Convergence takes place where lines enter or exit borders.

 The grouping between borders can become more precise or more general.
 You might not care about the source of a line in a higher encapsulation level, so grouping can be generalized and possibly more focused on where the lines are going.
-Ofcouse, if before a crossing the grouping is about where the lines are going, after the crossing, the same grouping is about where the lines came from.
+Of course, if before a crossing the grouping is about where the lines are going, after the crossing, the same grouping is about where the lines came from.
 Grouping can be about any crossing.
 On borders or around borders, regrouping can take place and grouping.
-Ofcourse any other criterium can be grouped by too, but you usually use crossings as the criteria for for line grouping.
+Of course any other criterium can be grouped by too, but you usually use crossings as the criteria for for line grouping.

-A group of lines can be seen like a buslane for lines with certain sources, targets or any selection of its crossing actually.
+A group of lines can be seen like a bus lane for lines with certain sources, targets or any selection of its crossing actually.

 Grouping lines by next entrance is quite handy in any case.
-It even evetually takes place anyway: they converge towards what they enter automatically, because they’re all ending up in the same point... at least in the same symbol.
+It even eventually takes place anyway: they converge towards what they enter automatically, because they’re all ending up in the same point... at least in the same symbol.

 You could also group lines by line type so that you separate object lines, type lines and interface lines.

 < In line convergence, show that not only is convergence useful when you see the whole diagram, but also when you don’t see the full diagram, you can still distinct line targets __*and sources*__ >

-< line convergence, or actually, the curvedness of lines also creates clarity where lines cross eachother.
+< line convergence, or actually, the curviness of lines also creates clarity where lines cross each other.
 When drawing a diagram you should try to make as little lines as possible cross.
 When you curve lines you can make crossings of lines more haaks.
 That makes it clearer to see where each line is going >

 < Line convergence is very useful in complicated situations where many things call many other things in a rather disoriented matter. *Spaghetti code* this is called sometimes.
-In Symbol, the actualy spaghetti becomes visible, because the lines look like spaghetti, and the more lines there are and the more they go though < > eaching, the more it looks like spaghetti >
+In Symbol, the actually spaghetti becomes visible, because the lines look like spaghetti, and the more lines there are and the more they go though each other, the more it looks like spaghetti. >

 ### Compromise between Symbol Placement and Line Alignment